-- iii.
-Contractor shall provide coverage for Enrollees until the earlier of (i) the end of the Contract Year, or (ii) the Enrollee's transition to another QHP during Special Enrollment Period. - d) Covered California for Small Business.
+- Contractor shall coordinate and cooperate with respect to communications to Employers and Employees in Covered California for Small Business and other stakeholders regarding the transition of Enrollees to another QHP. - c) Covered California for Small Business.
 The following provisions shall apply to the Covered California for Small Business Exchange: - i.
 In the event that Contractor continues to offer small group coverage in the State following the Notice of Non-Recertification Election, Contractor shall comply with applicable laws, rules and regulations relating to the discontinuation of a benefit package, including those set forth at Section 1365 of the Health and Safety Code and Section 10713 of the Insurance Code.